hackforla/internship/.github/ISSUE_TEMPLATE/research--create-upload-form-for-interview-recordings--.md

 ---
-name: 'Research: Create upload form for interview recordings  '
+name: 'Research: Create Upload Form for Interview Recordings  '
 about: The process to upload interview recordings to Internship's private drive after the interviews are done
 title: 'TWE: IS[Replace YY]: RP[Replace 000]: [Replace TYPE OF PARTICIPANT] [Replace